pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

 1. print
-2. write
+2. write down
 3. write it
 4. print space
-5. write space
+5. write down space
-6. write it down space
+6. write it space
 7. print the universe is cracked who are you
-8. write down who are you the universe is cracked
+8. write down the universe is cracked who are you
-9. write it who are you the universe is cracked
+9. write it the universe is cracked the universe is cracked
+10. print letter M
+11. write letter M
+12. write it down letter M
+13. print dot
+14. write dot
+15. write it dot

 #### Português